 Why take Xarelto with food?

 Depending on what dose you have been prescribed, you may or may not have to take this medication with food.
-For the 10mg dose, you may take it with or without food, as directed by your doctor.
+A study found that for the 10mg dose, you may take it with or without food, as directed by your doctor.
 However, the 15 and 20 mg dosages should be taken with food.
 Taking Xarelto on an empty stomach can decrease the bioavailability of the drug.
-To give you a better understanding, here are the results of a clinic trial to evaluate the impact of food consumption on the pharmacokinetics of Xarelto:

 When will Xarelto go generic?